 Keeping animals safe in our community is a big job - and it requires a big team!
 The following agencies provide support for animal welfare concerns in our community.
 Please review the list below to help direct you to the appropriate agency.

-Reports for animal welfare concerns including: negligence, abuse, noise violations and "loose" animals should be reported by contacting one of the following (please contact the agency responsible for appropriate jurisdiction)
+Reports for animal welfare concerns including: negligence, abuse, noise violations, and lost/stray animals should be reported by contacting one of the following (please contact the agency responsible for appropriate jurisdiction)

 City of Vancouver and unincorporated Clark County: